Daughter's Daughter: Reception

-Josh Slater-Williams of IndieWire gave the film a B+ and described Daughter's Daughter as a deeply moving exploration of modern motherhood and complex themes of responsibility, highlighting Huang Xi's "patient storytelling" and Sylvia Chang and Eugenie Liu's "incredibly compelling" performances, which together navigate the blurred lines between selflessness and selfishness in the face of loss and regret.
-Wendy Ide of Screen International called the film "elegant and affecting," praising its exploration of motherhood and familial relationships through Sylvia Chang's "terrific" performance, while highlighting the "emotional intensity" of Chang's character as she navigates her guilt and perceived failures as a mother.
+Josh Slater-Williams of IndieWire gave the film a B+ and described Daughter's Daughter as "[tapping] into universal issues of regret, acceptance and hope with considerable nuance, grace and beautiful little details" through "Huang [Xi]’s patient storytelling, the rich subtleties of her stars’ performances, and the thorny nature of her central dilemma".
+Wendy Ide of Screen International called the film "elegant and affecting", praising Sylvia Chang's "terrific" performance which combines "steeliness and vulnerability", particularly "in a powerful scene towards the end of the film, in which Jin finally comes to terms with her guilt and perceived failures as a mother".

-Alan Chu of United Daily News considers the film "a strong contender at the Golden Horse Awards", praising the lead actresses, particularly Eugenie Liu's portrayal of a lesbian character and Karena Lam's natural chemistry with Sylvia Chang, while also commending Chang for capturing the complexity of motherhood amid loss and family turmoil, calling it "Chang's best performance in the past decade".
-Alex Chung of HK01 echoed Chu's opinion, stating that all three lead actresses were "outstanding in their roles", and lauded Huang Xi's insightful storytelling and the nuanced exploration of complex themes surrounding insemination and maternal relationships, describing the film as "delicately revealing the inner worlds of women from their perspectives".
+Alan Chu of United Daily News considers the film "a strong contender at the Golden Horse Awards", lauding the lead actresses, particularly Eugenie Liu's "subtle yet impactful" portrayal of a lesbian character and Karena Lam's "unexpectedly relaxed" performance, while also commending Chang's depiction of a grieving mother, calling it "Chang's best performance in the past decade".
+Alex Chung of HK01 echoed Chu's opinion, stating that all three lead actresses were "outstanding in their roles", and praised Huang Xi's script for being "careful and well-structured", employing "different narrative styles to depict the subtle dynamics among the three female characters", describing her Best Original Screenplay win as "well-deserved".

-Matthew Joseph Jenner of the International Cinephile Society gave the film 4/5 stars and acknowledged the film as "complex and harrowing, but poetically beautiful", which deftly explores the challenges of motherhood and intergenerational relationships through Sylvia Chang's powerful performance, which together create a poignant portrayal of a woman's journey through grief and healing without resorting to melodrama.
-Drew Burnett Gregory of queer magazine Autostraddle, however, offered a rather negative review, criticizing the film for using tropes about queer death without appropriate exploration.
-While it features strong performances from Sylvia Chang and Karena Lam, its overlong runtime, unremarkable craft, and blunt writing make it a mostly unengaging experience, with missed opportunities to portray the life of the missing queer character and her community.
+Matthew Joseph Jenner of the International Cinephile Society gave the film 4/5 stars and acknowledged the film as "complex and harrowing, but poetically beautiful", which is "driven by a genuine sense of emotional complexity that is heartfelt and meaningful without ever becoming heavy-handed" and provides "foundation for a truly compelling exploration of the human condition and its many intricate nuances".
+Drew Burnett Gregory of queer magazine Autostraddle, however, offered a rather negative review, criticizing the film for using "dead lesbian trope" without appropriate exploration, and finding "the craft is competent yet unremarkable" while "the writing is blunt and forced with minimal depth", concluding that while "[she understands] this isn't a movie made for queer audiences.
+[She] just [thinks] straight audiences also deserve better".